pombreda/lepl/doc-src/manual/implementation.rst

 Streams
 -------

-LEPL can process simple strings and lists, but it can also use its own stream abstraction, which implements the `LocationStream()
+Lepl can process simple strings and lists, but it can also use its own stream abstraction, which implements the `LocationStream()
 <api/redirect.html#lepl.stream.LocationStream>`_ interface.
 This tracks the
 position of each character within the source (useful for errors and, in the